 How will I know how Birdwell School supports my child?

-Plans made to provide your child with additional support may be discussed either at a Parents’ Evening or a meeting arranged at another time.
-You will be shown the additional support that has been put in place for your child.
+We can organise meetings to discuss the additional support we are providing for your child.
+We can also discuss this at Parents’ Evenings.
+During these meetings we can show you the additional support that has been put in place for your child.
 Please feel free to ask as many questions as you like about this.

 How will the curriculum be matched to my child’s needs?